The Vatican Decrees in Their Bearing on Civil Allegiance: Church and State

 Gladstone claimed that the decree had placed British Catholics in a dilemma over their loyalty to the Crown and their loyalty to the Pope.
 He urged British Catholics to reject papal infallibility as they had opposed the Spanish Armada of 1588.

 Rule of law against despotism

 He described the Catholic Church as "an Asian monarchy: nothing but one giddy height of despotism, and one dead level of religious subservience".
 He further claimed that the Pope wanted to destroy the rule of law and replace it with arbitrary tyranny and then to hide these "crimes against liberty beneath a suffocating cloud of incense".

 Later pamphlet in 1875

 In February 1875, Gladstone published a second anti-Catholic pamphlet, which was a defence of his earlier pamphlet and a reply to his critics, Vaticanism: an Answer to Reproofs and Replies.

 Responses from Catholics

 Letter to the Duke of Norfolk

-John Henry Newman's Letter to the Duke of Norfolk was meant as a response to Gladstone's claim that Catholics have no mental freedom.
+John Henry Newman's Letter to the Duke of Norfolk was a response to Gladstone's claim that Catholics have no mental freedom.